Thoughts from influential nature conservationists…

 How do you define nature conservation?

-What’s the good news about wildlife and nature at present, in your view?
+What’s the good news about wildlife and nature at present?

-Beyond habitat loss and species decline, what’s your greatest concern in UK nature conservation at present?
+Beyond the obvious of habitat loss and species decline, what’s your greatest concern in UK nature conservation at present?

 If you had a limited budget on nature conservation in Britain, what would you prioritise and why?